-- > Online at > imoox.at/series/unifit (in German) and as course in September at TU Graz. - Duration: 3-week online course in September and optional participation in the courses (VO 706.161 and UE 706.160) at TU Graz in September. - > The MOOC aims to provide a broader picture of computer science (as a science) and to explain how computers work in more detail.
+- > Online on > imoox.at (in German) and as course in September at TU Graz. - > Duration: 3 week online course in September and optional participation in the courses (VO and UE) at TU Graz in September. - > The course aims to provide a broader picture of computer science (as a science) and to explain how computers work in more detail.
 The content is taught with the help of videos and interactive exercises.
-The online course consists of 6 units, with two units published each week. - Simultaneously, an accompanying online tutorial is offered to all course participants on a weekly basis.
-There will be a face-to-face tutorial lecture for beginners in programming.
-Completion of the MOOC is prerequisite for the content of both tutorials. - Registration via > online.tugraz.at is required for participation in the university courses.
+The online course consists of six lessons, with two lessons unlocked each week.
+Parallel to this, an accompanying online tutorial is offered weekly for all course participants.
+This year, for the first time, there will be a face-to-face tutorial unit for programming beginners.
+The MOOC certificate is a prerequisite for the positive completion of both courses. - > Registration via > online.tugraz.at is required for partivipation in the courses.